Vricap/taskm/README.md

 A program to see running process and overview of a computer.
 ![Tux, the Linux mascot](/resource/example1.png)
 Will order top 25 by memory usage.
 And will refresh every 3 seconds.
+Kill or set prority of a process is not yet implemented.

-put `-v` to see overview of informatin about computer.
+Put `-v` to see overview of informatin about computer.

 ```
 $ taskm -v